remipassmoilesel/web-stats/README.md

-# Simple statistic module
+# Statistic module

-To save and monitor events.
-Based on Node, Angular and Chartjs.
+To save and monitor events, and logs.
+Based on Node, Postgres, Angular and Chartjs.

 All data stored is strictly anonymous.